gregrickaby/nextjs-starter/README.md

 ### Stories

-Storybook is flexible, and you can configure it to look at any directory for stories.
+Storybook is flexible, and you can configure it to search in any directory for stories.
 You'll often see them placed in a `/stories` directory.
 I've chosen to keep stories with their components, for example:

 ```
 ├── components